bisighinibeatrice/EndoBeams.jl/README.md

 BB : Improvements :
 - Definition of the cylindrical boundary conditions (in the structure Boundary Conditions or in the Impsoed Displacement?)
 - Documentation not working
+- Working on the creation of SDF (still not able to create the structure itself)

 ## 📚 References
 [1] Aguirre M, Avril S. 2020.
 An implicit 3D corotational formulation for frictional contact dynamics of beams against rigid surfaces using discrete signed distance fields.
 Comput Methods Appl Mech Eng.
 371:113275. https://doi.org/10.1016/j.cma.2020.113275